JVital2013/vitality-goes/docs/config.md

 ### General
 * `graphiteAPI`: Points to your graphite host.
 It must include the `/render/` path at the end to work properly.
 If you're not using Graphite, comment this line out
 * `emwinPath`: Point to the emwin repository of your choice.
 If you're picking up both GOES West and East, you can use either EMWIN locaiton.
 Comment this line out to completely disable emwin data (text and images)
 * `adminPath`: The directory with admin text you want to display.
-Comment to disable
+Goestools must be patched with [this patch anyway for it to show up](https://github.com/pietern/goestools/pull/105/files), so comment it to disable.
 * `showSysInfo`: True if on the same system as goestools.
 Otherwise, set it to false

 ### Paths